AxiomKit/axiomkit/packages/core/src/memory/exporters/README.md

 # Episode Export System

-The episode export system provides a clean and extensible way to export conversation episodes from the Daydreams memory system.
+The episode export system provides a clean and extensible way to export conversation episodes from the memory system.

 ## Usage